erasmus-university-library/cdm_catcher/README.md

 ## Why

 After writing this, I found multiple other implementations on GitHub, none of them listed from the OCLC docs.
 I decided to publish this because the script has some nice validation features.
 It checks for valid collections / field nicks / record_ids.
-It will skip records that have already been updated and will exit the script when an error occurs with a usefull error message.
+It will skip records that have already been updated and will exit the script when an error occurs with a useful error message.

 ## License